TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/12-automatic-persistence-of-the-domain-logic.rst

 .. note::

-   All methods that starts with an underline (_) are internal methods.
+   All methods that start with an underline (_) are internal methods.
    These methods can be called from "outside" *(public)* in a technical view, but they should not be called inside an extension - even though it is attractive to do that.
+No methods or classes marked as `@internal` should be used in your extension.

-In our example the backend find the new post while it iterates through the post objects.
+In our example the backend finds the new post while it iterates through the post objects.
 The storage backend is directed to store these post in the database - and with it also all of its relations to other objects.
 Because the post has a 1:n relation to the blog (a blog has many posts, every post is part of just one blog) the UID of the blog is stored inside the property ``blog`` of the post.
 With this the post refers to its blog and can be assigned when the method ``indexAction()`` is called.

-We are glad that you followed us also on this second, much more exhausting route.
-With the holiday destination you are so far familiar that you can move around safety in the blog example in the future without us - your travel guides.
-Of course there is a lot more to explore!